Walking to work, protagonist Lowen Ashleigh hears a man’s skull “pop like a champagne bottle” after getting hit by a car.

-Trouble starts after Lowen uncovers a hidden manuscript which appears to be Verity’s autobiography.
+Trouble starts when Lowen uncovers a hidden manuscript she believes is Verity’s autobiography.
 Instead of describing Verity as a loving mother and wife, the manuscript depicts her as her daughters’ monstrous killer.

 Ironically, Verity means truth which Lowen searches for throughout the book.
 While battling these unsettling realizations about Verity, Lowen develops feelings for Jeremy.
 Lines blur and reality vanishes.